Lachnagrostis filiformis: Description

 Pacific bent grass is a tufted perennial grass growing up to 65 centimeters tall.
 The leaf blades are flat and about 8-25 centimeters long and 2-3 millimeters wide.
 The stems, which are round or polygonal, are hollow.
 The inflorescence, which appears in June and July, may be from 7-30 centimeters long.
 It consists of a panicle of wispy strands, each with several tiny, fuzzy spikelets at the end.
-The spikelets are two or three millimeters long.
+The spikelets are two or three millimeters long, with geniculate awns and hairy lemmas.